 Note: The above publication includes addresses of public universities that offer pest diagnostic services.
 This book is available from the International Society of Arboriculutre.

 There are many leaflets and booklets available on every insect and disease, usually published by Cooperative Extension or other government agencies.
 For example, “Pest Alerts” are single-page leaflets covering the major pests currently threatening America’s trees.
-These are published by the USDA Forest Service, Northeastern Area State and Private Forestry.
+These are published by the U.S. Forest Service, Northeastern Area State and Private Forestry.
 The annual report by USDA Forest Health Protection scientists is:

 Major Forest Insect and Disease Conditions in the United States